-(As an Amazon affiliate, we may earn commissions on certain purchases.
-Please note, information provided is for entertainment purposes.
-See our disclosure policy for details.)
+(As an Amazon affiliate, we may earn commissions on purchases.
+All information provided is for entertainment purposes only, see our disclosure policy.)

 French people have a lot of holidays.
 And many beautiful beaches.
 As wonderful as this might sound, there is a dark side.
 Too many French children drown every year in swimming pools and beach-side holidays.
 This is especially the case for small children, with the 0-6 category being the hardest hit.

 As a result, the French government took action (link in French).
 Today, in communes across France, kids learn to become acquainted with the water in preschool, under the supervision of experienced lifeguards.
 It also gives all those future olympians an early exposure to the pool!